IBM/deploy-app-using-tekton-on-kubernetes/README.md

 * It provides the value of parameters under `params` which are required during the execution of pipeline and the tasks.
 * A service account is specified.

-The important point to note here is that through pipeline we push images to registry and deploying into cluster, so we need to ensure that it has the sufficient and all required permissions to access container registry and the cluster.
+The important point to note here is that through pipeline we push images to registry and deploy it to a cluster.
+So, we need to ensure that it has the sufficient privileges to access container registry and the cluster.
 The credentials for the registry will be provided by a ServiceAccount.
-Hence, let us define a service account before executing Pipelinerun.
+Hence, we define a service account before executing Pipelinerun.

 > Note: Do not apply the PipelineRun file yet because you still need to define the service account for it.

 **Create Service Account**

-To access the protected resources, need to setup a service account which uses secrets to create or modify Kubernetes resources.
+To access the protected resources, let us setup a service account which uses secrets to create or modify Kubernetes resources.
 IBM Cloud Kubernetes Service is configured to use IBM Cloud Identity and Access Management (IAM) roles.
 These roles determine the actions that users can perform on IBM Cloud Kubernetes.

 *Generate API Key*